MyGodItsFull0fStars/LLL-CAdViSE/README.md

   - The number of times a player should be used in the experiment is defined by a prefix of $Nx$ before the player, where $N$ denotes the number of occurrences.
   - For example, `4xdashjs` will result in `dashjs` being executed 4 times in the experiment.

+## Monitoring

+In order to run monitoring, the following things have to be done.

+### Netdata

+The tool [Netdata](https://www.netdata.cloud/) is used for real-time monitoring of each instance

+### Install Docker

+Since the monitoring tools Netdata and Prometheus are executed and run inside a Docker container, it is required to install Docker on the resource the experiment is started from in order to gather monitoring data.

+### Create Docker Network

+In order to use the monitoring, a docker network has to be defined.
+As default a docker network called `monitoring` is used.

+To create this docker network the following command can be used inside a CLI:

+`$ docker network create -d bridge monitoring`

+If a pre-existing Docker network should be used, then then value of the variable `MONITORING_NETWORK` inside the script `start_monitoring.sh` has to be changed to the network that shall be used instead.

 ## Troubleshoot

 This section covers common errors encountered when executing LLL-CAdViSE.